tropy/docs/using_tropy/project_view/view_photos.md

 ## View photos in project view.

 In project view, you can view your items in a list or in a photo grid.
 To switch between these views, use the slider at the top of the item table.
 Your photos appear as a list when the slider is all the way to the left.
-Moving the slider to the right switches the display to a grid.

 ![](/assets/view-photos.png)